SUSE-Cloud/socok8s/doc/source/glossary.rst

    Deployer
-     openSUSE Leap 15 host used to deploy CCP.
+     SUSE SLE 15 SP1 host used to deploy CCP.

    LOCI
      The official OpenStack project to build Lightweight Open Container